Eaglefield, Queensland: Geography

 The Suttor River forms the western boundary of the locality.
-The Suttor Developmental Road passes through the locality from east to west crossing the Suttor River on the western boundary.
-The Goonyella – Abbot Point line (GAP railway line) passes through the locality from north to south to the North Goonyella coal mine in neighbouring Moranbah.
+The Suttor Developmental Road passes through the locality from east (Burton) to west (Mount Coolon) crossing the Suttor River on the western boundary.
+The Goonyella – Abbot Point line (GAP railway line) passes through the locality from north (Suttor) to south-east (Moranbah) to service the North Goonyella coal mine in Moranbah.
+The Suttor Creek railway station serves the locality (21.4110°S 147.8619°E).

 The land is a mixture of freehold and leasehold and mostly has been cleared for low density cattle grazing; however, mining activities have been proposed for the locality.